GfSE/SAF-Specification/stereotypes.md

 An internal block diagram (IBD) - associated to the operational context - featuring the interconnected operational performers in their respective operational role, and the operational item exchange per operational connection.
 A tabular format listing [tbd].

-## SAF_O1_OCYD

-### Icon
-*none*

-### Documentation
-The Operational Context Definition Viewpoint provides the operational contexts and the involved operational performers necessary to support a specific set of operational capabilities.

-A block definition diagram (BDD) featuring the identified Operational Performers playing a role in the Operational Context being addressed.

 ## SAF_O1_OSTY